Eminem

-Early life and education
+Early life

-Marshall Bruce Mathers III was born on October 17, 1972, in St. Joseph, Missouri, the only child of Deborah "Debbie" Nelson (1955–2024) and Marshall Bruce Mathers Jr. (1951–2019).
-His mother nearly died during her 73-hour labor with him.
+Marshall Bruce Mathers III was born on October 17, 1972, in St. Joseph, Missouri, the only child of Deborah "Debbie" Nelson and Marshall Bruce Mathers Jr. His mother nearly died during her 73-hour labor with him.
 Eminem's parents were in a band called Daddy Warbucks, playing in Ramada Inns along the Dakotas–Montana border before they separated.
 His father abandoned his family when Eminem was a year and a half old, and his mother raised him herself in poverty.
-He wrote letters to his father, but Debbie said that they all came back marked "return to sender".
+He wrote letters to his father, but Nelson said that they all came back marked "return to sender".
 (Note: In a 2010 interview with Anderson Cooper, Eminem said he never met his father and if given the opportunity, did not want to.)

-Eminem and his mother shuttled among states, rarely staying in one house for more than a year or two and mostly living with family members, moved several times and lived in St. Joseph; Savannah, Missouri; Kansas City; Warren, Michigan; and Roseville, Michigan, before settling in Detroit when Eminem was 12.
-For much of his youth, Eminem and his mother lived in a bungalow-style house in a working-class, primarily Black neighborhood in Detroit.
-He and Debbie were one of three white households on their block, and Eminem was beaten several times by Black youths.
+Eminem and his mother shuttled among states, rarely staying in one house for more than a year or two and mostly living with family members.
+Locations included St. Joseph; Savannah, Missouri; Kansas City; Warren, Michigan; and Roseville, Michigan, before settling in Detroit when Eminem was 12.
+For much of his youth, Eminem and his mother lived in a bungalow-style house in a working-class, primarily black neighborhood in Detroit.
+He and Debbie were one of three white households on their block, and Eminem was beaten several times by black youths.
 His mother had a son named Nathan "Nate" Kane Samara in 1986 with then-boyfriend Fred Samara.
 In 2013, the State of Michigan demolished his childhood home after it was damaged by arson.

 Eminem frequently fought with his mother, whom a social worker described as having a "very suspicious, almost paranoid personality".
-When he was a child, a bully named D'Angelo Bailey severely injured his head in an assault, an incident which Eminem later recounted on the song "Brain Damage".
+When he was a child, a bully named D'Angelo Bailey severely injured his head in an assault, an incident that Eminem later recounted on the song "Brain Damage".
 Debbie filed a lawsuit against the public school for this in 1982.
 A Macomb County, Michigan, judge dismissed the suit the following year, ruling that the schools were immune from lawsuits.